The joy of Simplicity

-Suryamandala Yoga offers quality yoga and meditation retreats in the midst of nature.
-Inspired by the yogis of lore, who went into caves and forests to inquire into life’s mysteries, undisturbed by the distractions of civilization, we invite you to practice with us in direct contact with the elements.
+Suryamandala Yoga offers quality yoga and meditation retreats in secluded locations.
+Inspired by the yogis of lore, who went into caves and forests to inquire into life’s mysteries, undisturbed by the distractions of civilization, we invite you to practice with us far away from the hustle and bustle of modern life.

-Living in voluntary simplicity, your heart will open more easily to the beauty and purity of nature, and your mind will rest more easily in the present moment.
+Living in voluntary simplicity, your heart will open more easily to the beauty and purity of the natural surroundings, and your mind will rest more easily in the present moment.

 The main source of our offerings are the teachings of Hridaya Yoga, a unique blend of Advaita Vedanta self-inquiry in the tradition of 20th century sage Ramana Maharshi, combined with techniques from the Tantric Hatha Yoga tradition.

 “Hridaya” is the Sanskrit word for Heart.
 It refers not so much to the physical organ, but more to the source of direct spiritual knowledge that can be revealed in the heart, according to all major spiritual traditions.
 For this reason, we commonly refer to “Hridaya” as the “Spiritual Heart”.

 There is a candle in your heart,(Rumi)

 Meditation on the Spiritual Heart brings about a deep sense of intimacy with Life and with ourselves.
 When the mind comes to rest, both inner and outer worlds are perceived with a fresh sense of spaciousness and love.
 In silent awareness, we learn to witness the ups and downs of life with more equanimity, while continuing to be deeply engaged with what is happening around us.